tommyjl/awk-scripts/README.md

 ## Scripts

-`asAlias.awk`: Can be used to convert the scripts in this folder into aliases.
+[asAlias](asAlias.awk): Can be used to convert the scripts in this folder into aliases.
 Variables: baseDirectory

-`asArray.awk`: Prints each record as an array of strings.
+[asArray](asArray.awk): Prints each record as an array of strings.
 E.g. transforming `foo\nbar\nbaz` into `[\n\t"foo",\n\t"bar",\n\t"baz"\n]`

-`withSpaceTabs.awk`: Converts tabs to spaces
+[withSpaceTabs](withSpaceTabs.awk): Converts tabs to spaces

-`withoutEmptyLines.awk`: Prints each record without empty lines
+[withoutEmptyLines](withoutEmptyLines.awk): Prints each record without empty lines